Csjg2002/CryptCreatureCatcherRemake/README.md

 I am the sole programmer on this project, working on it to maintain my development skills and learn new skills I wasn't so knowledgeable on previously, such as optimisation, and adding third-party intergration like Steam and Discord.
 </p>
 <p>
-This project has ignited a strong interest in level design for me.
+This project has also ignited a strong interest in level design for me.
 The game's map will feature a vast, open dungeon, which I have already concepted.
 As we continue to work on the tutorial, I’ve been thoroughly enjoying incorporating subtle environmental cues—like goblin footprints, collapsed walls, and caved-in areas—to guide players toward their destination.
 <br />

 <h2>In-game Clips:</h2>